ArunVetha/Assignment2Final/README.md

 Bio: I love coding.

 ### Existing Features
-- Cool Feature - allows users to attend a small quiz about me.
+- Cool Feature - see their (searched profile's) bio and location if they have provided one.
-Some additional feature which could be included are some fun games, discussion board, direct chat terminal, some videos and pictures of me, school history, usaage of advanced CSS, utilising javascript and DOM.
+Some additional feature which could be included are some fun games, discussion board, direct chat terminal, latest updates on github database (live feed), New users, usaage of advanced CSS, utilising javascript / JSON / Bootstrap / JQuery, repository accesses.

 ### Features Left to Implement
 - some additional features if possible
+  - Repository access on the API site
+  - Latest updates on github database (live feed of new profiles)

 ## Technologies Used